Non-perturbative macroscopic theory of interfaces with discontinuous dielectric constant: Introduction

 The diverging mirror potential $U_{\rm self}(z)$ cannot be consistently treated as a perturbation.
 Indeed, the first-order energy correction corresponding to $U_{\rm self}(z)$ is given by the integral

 and this integral diverges at small $z$ unless one imposes the condition that the wave function $\psi({\bm r})$ vanishes at the interface $\psi(S)=0$.
 The problem exists for all shapes of nanostructures because the mirror potential always has the same type of singularity at the nanostructure surface.
 In the multiband approximation, the problem does not disappear even if one imposes the condition $\psi_i(S)=0$ on one of the components ({\em e.g.}\ the $i$-component) of the wave functions.
 In that case, the other components of the wave function will be proportional to the derivative $\psi_i'(z) \neq 0$ leading to divergences in the integrals \cite{EranACSNano2022}.
-A similar problem arises in calculations of surface-induced Rashba terms within the 14-band model \cite{Dykman}.

 Uncertainty in the carrier wave function magnitude at the interface created by $U_{\rm self}(z)$ does not allow to describe its leakage into the matrix surrounding the nanostructures.
 This leakage is crucial for description of transport in nanocrystal arrays and solids \cite{EriwnEfros,AntonErwinEfros}.
 The absence of a coherent description of the leakage connected with mirror forces is even more critical for the quantitative description of the photo effect \cite{Alperovich2021,Alperovich2023}.